 - Exposures to metals such as nickel

-Individuals with this type of eczema usually develops in spots on the skin and usually formed where scratching is common or frequent.
-This type of eczema usually develop in these areas:
+Individuals with this type of eczema usually develop it in spots on the skin; it forms where scratching is common or frequent.
+This type of eczema usually develops in these areas:

 - Sides or back of neck